microsoft/FigmaSharp/README.md

 It's not always possible nor desirable to connect to [figma.com]() to load your documents each time.
 Here's how you can bundle Figma documents and use them as resources using the `FigmaFile` [API]():

-`.figma` files are essentially JSON files and are accompanied by a code-behind `.figma.cs` file that defines all the UI objects.
+`.figma` files are essentially JSON files aqcuired from the Figma REST API and are accompanied by a `.figma.cs` file that defines all the UI objects.
 Image files need to be named like their corresponding Figma object ID.

 Make sure the name part of each file is the same and and their **Build Action** should be set to `EmbeddedResource`.